-Our easy-to-make steak fries use thickly-sliced wedges of Russet potatoes doused in avocado oil and seasoned generously with salt and pepper.
+Our easy-to-make fries recipe uses thickly-sliced wedges of Russet potatoes doused in avocado oil and seasoned generously with salt and pepper.
 Soften then crisp in the oven to your desired doneness (bake for longer if you prefer well-done, more crunchy fries), add some caramelized diced onions, and pour on Primal Kitchen Special Sauce.
 You'll have an impressive plate of comfort food to eat with members of your household, or, if you live alone, you won't have to share!

-Short of deep frying or using an AirFryer to get super crisp, well-done french fries, it can be hard to get a slightly crackly exterior when oven baking fries if you simply slice the potatoes and bake them on a baking sheet.
+Short of deep frying or using an AirFryer to get super crisp, well-done steak fries, it can be hard to get a slightly crackly exterior when oven baking fries if you simply slice the potatoes and bake them on a baking sheet.
 The following two tips can help prevent soggy french fries and make extra-crisp bits that taste like potato chips:

 - Soak or rinse the sliced potatoes, and parboil them.
-Soaking or rinsing the sliced french fries helps wash away the surface sugars on the potatoes.
+Soaking or rinsing the sliced steak fries helps wash away the surface sugars on the potatoes.
 A quick boil in salted water can help ensure the fries cook all the way through when they're crisping in the oven.
 We're baking the fries at high heat, so if you cut your fries a little thickly or uneven (some sticks bigger than others), the smaller pieces could burn before the bigger pieces are cooked all the way.

 - Preheat the oven and heat up the baking sheet before baking the fries.
 Heating the oven and baking sheet thoroughly before putting the fries on the baking sheet and in the oven hits the potatoes with even heat that will help the fries crisp evenly.